5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 **NOTES**:

-- The OpenCore Install Guide only provided the *basic* settings you need to get a signal from your primary display.
-It does not include additional connectors (except for Ivy Bridge Laptop).
+- The OpenCore Install Guide only provides *basic* settings to get a signal from your primary display.
+It does not include additional connectors (except for Ivy Bridge Laptops).
 - In my case, the recommended framebuffer and device-id for the Intel UHD 620 differ: Dortania recommends AAPL,ig-platform-id `00009B3E` and device-id `9B3E0000` to spoof the iGPU as Intel UHD 630 while the Intel HD FAQs recommends AAPL,ig-platform-id `0900A53E` and device-id `A53E0000` to spoof it as Intel Iris 655 which worked better in the end.

 ### Adding Connectors
 Now that we have verified that we are using the recommended framebuffer, we need to gather the connectors data associated with the selected framebuffer in the Intel HD FAQs.
 Since there are 2 different recommendations for my iGPU, I will look at both.